karimkesba/text2sql-formula1-v4-conversational/README.md

 ---

-##  Version 4 Architecture
+🔄 Version 4 Architecture

+Version 4 introduces a conversational Text-to-SQL architecture that combines semantic retrieval, database relationships, and conversation-aware SQL generation.

-ChromaDB Vector Database — Stores table embeddings for efficient semantic retrieval.
+ - ChromaDB Vector Database
+Stores table embeddings for efficient and persistent semantic retrieval.
-Persistent Table Embeddings — Table embeddings are generated once and persisted for reuse.
+ - Persistent Table Embeddings
+Generates table embeddings once and stores them for reuse across sessions.
-Semantic Table Retrieval — Retrieves the most relevant database tables based on the user's question.
+ - Semantic Table Retrieval
+Retrieves the most relevant database tables based on the semantic meaning of the user's question.
+ - Keyword Boosting
-Keyword Boosting — Improves retrieval by boosting tables containing important keywords from the question.
+Boosts relevant tables when important keywords from the user's question match table metadata.
-Relationship-Based Table Expansion — Expands the retrieved tables using database relationships and foreign keys.
+ - Relationship-Based Table Expansion
+Expands the retrieved tables using database relationships and foreign keys to provide the necessary context for SQL generation.
-Conversation Question Classification — Determines whether a question is a new query or a follow-up to the previous conversation.
+- Conversation Question Classification
+Determines whether the user's question is a new query or a follow-up to the previous conversation.
-Follow-Up Question Handling — Uses conversation context to understand incomplete or context-dependent questions.
+- Follow-Up Question Handling
+Uses conversation context to understand incomplete or context-dependent questions.
-Previous-SQL-Based Query Modification — Modifies the previous SQL query instead of generating a completely new query when appropriate.
+- Previous-SQL-Based Query Modification
+Modifies the existing SQL query when appropriate instead of generating a completely new query from scratch.
-Improved SQL Validation & Safety — Validates generated SQL and restricts unsafe or invalid operations.
+- Improved SQL Validation & Safety
+Validates generated SQL and helps prevent invalid, unsafe, or unsupported database operations..

 ##  Run the Project